hemmokarja/Remote-Dev-EC2-Environment/README.md

 ## Costs

-Running the remote instances incurs a marginal cost, which varies based on the region and is subject to change over time.
-As of September 16, 2024, the cost for a single default EC2 `t3.micro` instance in the `eu-north-1` region is $0.0108 per hour.
+Running the remote instances involves costs that depend primarily on instance type.
+The costs may also vary between regions and are subject to change over time.
+As of September 16, 2024, the cost for a single default EC2 `t3.micro` instance with 1 GB of RAM in the `eu-north-1` region is $0.0108 per hour.
 Be sure to check the [latest AWS pricing](https://aws.amazon.com/ec2/pricing/on-demand/) for the most up-to-date information.

 ## License